Plastic Water Bottle Safety

 - Several countries (though not the United States) have instituted bans and limitations on using BPA plastics in baby bottles or food containers.

-- Generally, any plastic bottle with the identification recycle code of 1, 2, 4, 5 or 6 is free of BPA.
+- Generally, any plastic bottle with the identification recycles code of 1, 2, 4, 5, or 6 is free of BPA.
 While #3 plastic can contain it, #7 often does.
-However, just because a plastic doesn’t contain BPA does not mean it’s safe or healthy to use.
+However, just because plastic doesn’t contain BPA does not mean it’s safe or healthy to use.

 - If you’re going to reuse a plastic bottle for daily water consumption, #2, #4, and #5 plastics are your best choices.
 They transmit no known chemicals into your food and they’re easily recycled.

 - Some plastics today are made from renewable resources such as corn, potatoes and sugar cane.
 Although you can’t recycle these plant-based plastics, you can compost them in a municipal composter or in your backyard compost heap.
 These “green plastics” are called PLA (Polymerized Lactic Acid), and maybe a better choice.

 - Non-plastic water bottles made out of glass and stainless steel are inert and safe to use, and as such, they are usually preferable to any type of plastic.
 Aluminum bottles are becoming very popular, but keep in mind that they must always be lined with plastic resin, so research which chemicals are in the epoxy lining before you buy.

 - Make sure that you clean your water bottles thoroughly and regularly.
 Even safe materials can harbor bacteria when they’re not properly cleaned.

 - Which Plastic Water Bottles Don’t Leach Chemicals? http://trusted.md/blog/vreni_gurd/2007/03/29/plastic_water_bottles